dini7777777/Q-learning-Gridworld/README.md

 	● Rewards: Each step gives a negative reward of -0.04.
 The red cell gives a negative reward of -1.
 The green one gives a positive reward of +1.
 	● States: Each cell is a state the agent can be.
 	● Actions: There are only 4 actions.
 Up, Down, Right, Left.

+# Goal
+I've add some features in setting different exited state in the environment.
+The R ploting is to show the differences between Q-values of the same state between two different taskes(envir with different exit state).
+My goal is to find whether it's possible to find a metro-system like graph structure to generalize the commonlly used path in the same enviroment (despite having different tasks).

 # Dependencies
 * `tkinter`
 If on Ubuntu you can install tkinter for python2.7 with ``$ sudo apt-get install python-tk``